-Every driver knows that a stop sign means that they must bring their vehicle to a complete stop before proceeding through the intersection.
+Every Texas driver knows a stop sign means they must bring their vehicle to a complete stop before proceeding through an intersection.
 Unfortunately, some drivers either fail to see the stop sign or choose to disregard it.
 This creates a serious risk of danger for other motorists in the area.

-If you were hurt because someone ignored a stop sign and have questions about whether you are owed compensation, an Arlington running a stop sign accident lawyer can help.
-The attorneys at Loncar Lyon Jenkins can help you figure out the right steps to take after your accident and make sure that you are treated fairly.
-Call today for a free consultation with a member of our team: (877) 239-4878.
+If you suffered accident injuries because someone ignored a stop sign and have questions about whether you are owed compensation, an Arlington running a stop sign accident lawyer can help.
+The personal injury attorneys at Loncar Lyon Jenkins can help you figure out the right steps to take after your accident and make sure that you are treated fairly.
+Call today for a free consultation with a member of our team.

-The Dangers of a Stop Sign Accident in Arlington
+The Dangers of a Stop Sign Accident in Arlington, TX

-According to Texas Transportation Code Sec.
-544.010, drivers are legally required to come to a complete stop at a stop sign.
+Texas Transportation Code Sec.
+544.010 requires drivers to come to a complete stop at a stop sign.
 If there is a line on the road next to the stop sign, then the driver is required to stop at that line before entering the intersection of a crosswalk.
 Sadly, some drivers are too busy talking on the phone, texting, or checking email to notice that there is a stop sign.
-Distracted driving is dangerous because drivers often underestimate the amount of time that they take their eyes off the road when looking at their phones, according to the National Highway Traffic Safety Administration.
+Distracted driving is dangerous because drivers often underestimate the amount of time that they take their eyes off the road when looking at their phones, according to the National Highway Traffic Safety Administration (NHTSA).